 What are the best formats for sponsored content in China?

 Video and live-streaming continue to gain popularity in marketing, even for B2B.
 So much so that Vhall projects that two thirds of B2B businesses will increase their marketing budgets for live-streaming in 2022.

 Events like live interviews, Q&As, and streamed product launches are perfect for diving into sponsored content.

 You can test video features by participating in interviews with local journalists to give company executives the opportunity to discuss the business’s vision and strategy.

 WeChat is the primary means of communication for business in China.
 Connect with media or influencers to promote a new product or your report.
 There is also an option to include a direct link to your WeChat account in the sponsored post to grow your WeChat followers.

 It’s also worth noting that most times if you sponsor a post in a publication, they’ll likely share it in their WeChat as well.
 This is a good opportunity to grow your own WeChat presence.
-If you’re interested in learning more about how to grow your WeChat OA, these WeChat B2B marketing strategies may help you.
+If you’re interested in learning more about how to grow your WeChat Official Account, these WeChat B2B marketing strategies may help you.